brandonabajelo-zoom/jwt-gen/README.md

 `node token.js`

-Your Zoom JWT (exp 2 hrs) should now be copied to your clipboard and displayed to the terminal.
+Your Zoom JWT should now be copied to your clipboard and displayed to the terminal.
 If you enter incorrect Zoom credentials, delete your .env file and run the script again.

 `rm .env`